drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko froze as she heard a branch snap in the woods behind Mamoru.
 It was faint, but Chiyoko had made a habit of throwing her senses as wide as she could over the last few days.
 Mamoru opened his mouth to speak but Chiyoko held up a hand, her eyes scanning the woods over his shoulder.
 Mamoru slowly turned in the direction Chiyoko was searching and dropped into a crouch, his hand reaching for the axe at his back.

 Nothing moved.
 The muscles around Chiyoko’s eyes tensed as she pushed her vision deeper into the woods.
-No sounds. /Maybe it was just a weasel.
-Or some—/.
+No sounds. *Maybe it was just a weasel.
+Or some—*.
 She caught a dull glimmer emerging from the trees.
 Some kind of dark, reflective surface moving alongside a pair of torches.
 Human shapes coalesced from shadows.

 Chiyoko grabbed Mamoru’s wrist and pulled him towards the edge of the clearing they were standing in.
 Other than Chiyoko and Mamoru, no one ventured this far outside the walls.
 The nearest village was 3 weeks trekking through woods that were dangerous even for the two hunters.
 Encounters in the woods were never happy coincidences.